 - written tests

 - an interview

 - an interactive test to see how you work with other people

-If you pass the tests you'll need have a medical assessment and full background security checks.
+If you pass the tests, you'll then have a medical and full background security checks.

 - Excellent listening and communication skills